soulshake/fonos/README.md

 ## Troubleshooting

 Mopidy is running as a systemd user unit.
-In other words, it is running as a user service (as opposed to a system service).
+By running as a user service (as opposed to a system service), we can avoid dealing with system config files as much as possible and be self-contained within the `pi` user's home directory.

-You can check its status, reload or restart it by running:
+You can check the `mopidy` service status, reload it or restart it by running:

 - `systemctl --user status mopidy`
 - `systemctl --user reload mopidy`
 - `systemctl --user restart mopidy`

-Sometimes the PulseAudio daemon needs to be kicked:

-- `systemctl --user status pulseaudio`

-By running as a user service, we can be independent from system config files as much as possible.
+- etc.

+Occasionally the PulseAudio daemon can crash; you can check it by running `systemctl --user status pulseaudio`.

 ### I can view the web interfaces but nothing is playing